Security-Onion-Solutions/securityonion-docs/idh.rst

 - Redis - a Redis server which alerts on actions
 - TFTP - a tftp server which alerts on requests
 - NTP - an NTP server which alerts on ntp requests

+RDP & SMB are not currently available for use within an IDH node.

 * Modified from https://opencanary.readthedocs.io/en/latest/starting/configuration.html#services-configuration